 Nutrients are chemicals needed by organisms to live, grow, and reproduce.
 Nutrients occur naturally and can be found in soils, water, air, plants, and animals.
 Phosphorus and nitrogen are essential nutrients for plant growth and important for maintaining healthy, vibrant aquatic ecosystems.
-However, excess nutrients from sources such as fertilizers, stormwater runoff, and faulty septic systems lead to nutrient pollution, which can have negative impacts on the surface waters of the Lake Charlevoix Watershed.
-This has been evident in recent years with the presence of Cladophora appearing on various sections of the Lake Charlevoix shoreline.
+However, excess nutrients from sources such as fertilizers, stormwater runoff, and faulty septic systems lead to nutrient pollution, which can have negative impacts on surface waters.
+This has been evident in recent years, with the presence of Cladophora appearing on various sections of the Burt Lake shoreline.

 Cladophora is a branched, filamentous, green algae that occurs naturally in small amounts in Northern Michigan lakes, mostly on rocky shorelines.
-Importantly, the nutrient requirements for Cladophora to achieve large, dense growths are greater than the nutrient availability in lakes with high water quality, such as Lake Charlevoix.
-Therefore, the presence of dense Cladophora can indicate locations where relatively high concentrations of nutrients, particularly phosphorus, are entering a lake.
+Importantly, nutrient requirements for Cladophora to achieve large, dense growths are greater than the nutrient availability in lakes with high water quality, such as Burt Lake.
+Therefore, the presence of dense Cladophora can indicate locations where relatively high concentrations of nutrients, particularly phosphorus, are entering a lake.13